 The city's fiscal year begins July 1 and ends on June 30.
 The budget defines anticipated city revenues and sets the legal limits for expenditures by the government.

 City, Village and Township Revenue Sharing Incentive Program (CVTRS)

 Public Act 84 of 2015, set the program requirements for local units of government to qualify for receiving the statutory Revenue Sharing payments.
 For fiscal year 2016, the Legislature continued the City, Village, and Township Revenue Sharing (CVTRS) program.
 Each eligible local unit, of which the City of Ithaca is an eligible unit, must meet all of the requirements of Accountability and Transparency in order to receive the full CVTRS payments.

 The following documents fulfill the City of Ithaca's Accountability and Transparency requirements for this program.
 Questions on these documents may be directed to the City Clerk-Treasurer here: Contact Us

 Resolutions supporting the 2019-2020 Fiscal Year Budget:

 Resolutions supporting the 2018-2019 Fiscal Year Budget:

 AUDITED ANNUAL FINANCIAL REPORTS

 For all previous year reports, visit the State Treasurer's website here.

-Citizens Guide 2016 (The city will be using the State of Michigan Department of Treasury Online Citizen Guide.
-The link will be provided here when available.)
+Citizens Guide 2019 (The city will be using the State of Michigan Department of Treasury Online Citizen Guide.
+Please click the link below to be redirected)